Our products are Sold at veterinary practices and pharmacies.

 Cushing’s disease

 A hormone condition of older dogs in which panting is a signature sign, classically alongside drinking and urinating much more, a ravenous appetite, a pot-bellied look, and thinning skin or coat.
 If your senior dog pants at night and is also draining the water bowl, mention that exact pairing to your vet; it points the workup.
-(Big thirst on its own has its own list, kidney disease and diabetes among them; see dementia and drinking water for how thirst fits the senior picture.)
+(Big thirst on its own has its own list, Cushing's disease, kidney disease and diabetes among them; see dementia and drinking water for how thirst fits the senior picture.)
+If your senior dog is panting and drinking more around the clock – not just at night – our senior panting-and-thirst guide walks through the medical workup.

 Anxiety and dementia (sundowning)